Americans Conflicted Over GOP Plans To Dump Obamacare

 "At first it was a good deal — that was three or four years ago," says Mark Bunkosky, 56, an independent contractor in Michigan who buys coverage through one of the law's online portals.
 "Every year it's gone up.
 From where it started, the premium has doubled, and now my deductible has also doubled.
 And my income has not doubled."

 Bunkosky, a Republican, views the ACA unfavorably but believes Washington should fix it, not toss it.
-He supports keeping some of the law's Medicaid coverage for low-income people and its prohibition on discriminating against those with pre-existing illness.
+He supports keeping some of the law's Medicaid coverage for low-income people and its prohibition on discriminating against those with pre-existing conditions.

 This week, Trump acknowledged that health care is "so complicated."
 So are voter opinions on what to do next with the ACA, which expanded coverage to some 20 million people.

-Note: A previous version byline incorrectly credited this story to Jay Horan.
-The story was written by Jay Hancock.